 It might be used by an administrator who ensures that the data stored in the system is secured and limits free access to other users.

-Some designers access the database to handle the same design aspect and make it more flexible and data-pro.
+Some designers access the database to handle the same design aspect, making it more flexible and data-pro.

 The last sect is the end-users who access it to collect and analyze the existing data for their needs.